 Much like the fad of gluten-free diets that are not medically indicated, a yeast-free diet is not necessary for everyone.
 Severely restrictive diets may help a person feel well overall simply because of the foods that are eliminated.
-Once processed, packaged and unhealthy foods are off limits the only choice left is to eat healthy.
-A yeast-free diet basically entails consuming non-starchy vegetables, lean meats, fruit and water, while eliminating most processed and high sugar foods and increasing physical activity.
-This is also referred to a well balanced diet and healthy lifestyle.
+Once processed, packaged and unhealthy foods are off limits the only choice left is to eat healthily.
+A yeast-free diet basically entails consuming non-starchy vegetables, lean meats, fruit, and water, while eliminating most processed and high sugar foods and increasing physical activity.
+This is also referred to a well-balanced diet and healthy lifestyle.